Persistent Cart, answered.

 Yes.
 It's used across Basic to Plus, and it's well suited to B2B, where buyers build large carts across sessions and devices.
 On shared workstations, each signed-in buyer's cart restores correctly without leaking to another account.

-Is there a free plan and a trial?
+Is there a free trial?

 Can I cancel anytime?